SUDEP Education & Awareness

 The Epilepsy Foundation is here to support you as you raise awareness about mortality in epilepsy.
 Please contact us if you need assistance, want support, or would like to tell us about your work advocating for SUDEP awareness.
-You can also join our online bereavement support group to share ideas and get support.

 Here are some opportunities and tools to help you raise awareness about mortality in epilepsy and SUDEP.

 Telling our stories has the power to teach, persuade, and change behavior.
 Your SUDEP story can drive powerful change by raising awareness about the risk of SUDEP, and it has the potential to save lives.
 Consider these story sharing tips.

 - It isn’t always easy for us to talk about our loss; find out here how sharing your personal story can help your grief process.

 - Read and share the SUDEP stories of others.

 - Share your story within your community, on epilepsy.com, or in a letter to the editor of a publication.
 Here is an example of a powerful SUDEP opinion article that appeared on CNN.